aws-samples/aws-media-services-tools/MediaLive/Compatibility/Anevia/Genova_Live/README.md

-# RTMP Streaming with Aja Helo and AWS MediaLive
+# RTMP Streaming with the Anevia Genova Live and AWS MediaLive
 How to connect AWS Elemental Live to an AWS Elemental MediaLive channel using RTMP Push
 1. [Create an AWS Elemental MediaLive Input](#1-create-an-aws-elemental-medialive-input)
 2. [Create an AWS Elemental MediaPackage Channel](#2-create-an-aws-elemental-mediapackage-channel)